evilgeniuslabs/evilgeniuslabs.github.io/_posts/2021-03-31-fibonacci32-kit.md

    <img class="img-responsive" src="https://i.imgur.com/r3OPum2.png" />

 #### Prepare the LEDs

+1. **Carefully** snap all of the LEDs apart from the panel.
+You can use needle-nosed pliers to help, but only grip the PCB with them, not the LEDs, which can be damaged easily.

 1. Insert two sets of pins into opposite sides of the gap in a breadboard.
 If you don't have a breadboard, you can use the Fibonacci PCB for this instead.
    <img class="img-responsive" src="https://i.imgur.com/kfim2Sr.png" />